Last Updated on

 But in the beginning, it helps to have some assistance.
 It’s like training wheels on a bicycle — you can build up your confidence and get used to things, and then when you’re ready, take them off!

-If you want, you can make your own stickers to stick on your keyboard or you can purchase stickers from Amazon.
-Just do a search for “Korean keyboard stickers.”
+If you want, you can make your own stickers to stick on your keyboard or you can purchase stickers from places like Amazon.

 When going the memorization route, we recommend a mnemonic!
 More on that technique later.